 The place of birth of a brand is often mentioned in their communications, or signed on the dial or movement of a watch, to distinguish themselves more accurately under the realm of “Swiss made” watches.
-In a two part feature, we will first be looking into the historical significance behind some of these locations, and the geographical spread of modern watch manufacturers and independent watchmakers in Switzerland, before turning to the rest of the world in our second installment.
+In a two part feature, we will first be looking into the historical significance behind some of these locations, and the geographical spread of modern watch manufacturers and independent watchmakers in Switzerland, before turning to the rest of the world in our second instalment.

 For your reference, you may refer to the map embedded below that we have put together, pinpointing the locations of manufacturers located in Switzerland, starting with the place that many now consider the home of fine watchmaking: Geneva.

-Filled with skilled goldsmiths and enamellers from the 15th century, Geneva was known for its jewellery crafts.
+Filled with skilled goldsmiths and enamelers from the 15th century, Geneva was known for its jewellery crafts.
 Under John Calvin’s reformation, and his strong religious beliefs, jewellery was considered a form of idolatry, and therefore banned, leaving all the artisans and craftsmen to turn their hands and minds towards watchmaking, and consequently working with the French from across the border, who possessed the know-how to create these mechanical devices.

 Over time, Geneva would gradually build a reputation for producing a variety of horological instruments; such fame soon spread and attracted counterfeit products that wanted to take advantage of the prestigious name.
 The Poinçon de Genève, or Geneva Seal was introduced in 1886 to ensure the origin and the quality of the watch, and at the same time protect watchmakers and craftsmen within the canton.